Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Abstract

 \section{Abstract}

 Achieving both target accuracy and robustness in dynamic maneuvers with long flight phases, such as high or long jumps, has been a significant challenge for legged robots.
-To address this challenge, we propose a novel learning-based control approach consisting of model learning and model predictive control (MPC) utilizing an adaptive frequency scheme.
+To address this challenge, we propose a novel learning-based control approach consisting of model learning and model predictive control (MPC) utilizing a \rebut{variable-frequency}\redst{adaptive-frequency} scheme.
 Compared to existing MPC techniques, we learn a model directly from experiments, accounting not only for leg dynamics but also for modeling errors and unknown dynamics mismatch in hardware and during contact.
-Additionally, learning the model with adaptive frequency allows us to cover the entire flight phase and final jumping target, enhancing the prediction accuracy of the jumping trajectory.
-Using the learned model, we also design an adaptive-frequency MPC to effectively leverage different jumping phases and track the target accurately.
-In hardware experiments with a Unitree A1 robot, we demonstrate that our approach outperforms baseline MPC using a nominal model, reducing the jumping distance error up to 8 times.
-We achieve jumping distance errors of less than $3\%$ during continuous jumping on uneven terrain with randomly-placed perturbations of random heights (up to $4$ cm or $27\%$ the robot's standing height).
-Our approach obtains distance errors of $1-2$ cm on $34$ single and continuous jumps with different jumping targets and model uncertainties.
+Additionally, learning the model with \rebut{variable-frequency} \redst{adaptive-frequency} allows us to cover the entire flight phase and final jumping target, enhancing the prediction accuracy of the jumping trajectory.
+Using the learned model, we also design \rebut{variable-frequency} \redst{adaptive-frequency MPC} to effectively leverage different jumping phases and track the target accurately. \rebut{In a total of $92$ jumps on Unitree A1 robot hardware, we verify that our approach outperforms other MPCs using fixed-frequency or nominal model, reducing the jumping distance error $2-8$ times.} \redst{In hardware experiments with a Unitree A1, we demonstrate that our approach outperforms baseline MPC using a nominal model, reducing the jumping distance error up to 8 times.} We also achieve jumping distance errors of less than $3\%$ during continuous jumping on uneven terrain with randomly-placed perturbations of random heights (up to $4$ cm or $27\%$ the robot's standing height).
+Our approach obtains distance errors of $1-2$ cm on $34$ single and continuous jumps with different jumping targets and model uncertainties. \rebut{Code is available at \url{https://github.com/DRCL-USC/Learning_MPC_Jumping}}.